lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

  of the Plaintext but otherwise left untouched in the Outer Message,
  * Class U: Unprotected options left untouched in the Outer Message.

-This points out that the Outer option contains the OSCORE Option and that the message is OSCORE protected; this option carries the information necessary to retrieve the Security Context with which the message was encrypted.
+These classes point out that the Outer option contains the OSCORE Option and that the message is OSCORE protected; this option carries the information necessary to retrieve the Security Context.
 The end-point will use this Security Context to decrypt the message correctly.

 ~~~~